shinamicorp/shinami-typescript-sdk/packages/nextjs-zklogin/README.md

 ### From `@shinami/nextjs-zklogin/client`

+- `ZkLoginSessionProvider`
+  - Root React component to provide zkLogin session state.
+  - Must be used near the root of your component tree.
+  - This component itself must be wrapped in a [TanStack `QueryClientProvider`](https://tanstack.com/query/latest/docs/react/reference/QueryClientProvider).
 - `withNewZkLoginSession`
   - React HOC for implementing the login page.
   - Resets local session state and prepares a new one.